Fonta1n3/FullyNoded/Docs/QandA.md

 Fonta1n3: Looks like you never actually connected?
 If your connection is successful you’ll see the home screen look like this:<br/>
 <img src="https://i.ibb.co/HrsmwBd/opening-screen.jpg" alt="opening-screen" border="0" width="200">

-Occasionally you’ll get a crash if you race around the app not allowing things to finish loading or if you put it into background before tor connects and back into foreground very quickly and vice versa.
+Occasionally you’ll get a crash if you race around the app not allowing things to finish loading or if you put it into background before `tor` connects and back into foreground very quickly and vice versa.
 Important to let things load and go slow.
 Other then that there really should not be crashes, only way i can troubleshoot that is release on Testflight again and ask that you share the crash report.
 For starters ensure you are connected to your node, can you confirm it successfully connects?
 Actually connecting is only successful when the home screen has loaded.

 **Problemsolving**
-1. Are you absolutely sure the rpc password and username and onion are 100% correct?
+1. Are you absolutely sure the rpc password and username and onion are 100% correct? rpcpassword that's in your `bitcoin.conf`.
 2. Have you tried rebooting the node?
 3. Are there any special characters in the RPC password?
 Only alphanumeric is allowed but the app should warn you about that.
 4. Generally rebooting Tor on the node would solve this issue if everything else is correct.
+5. is there any possibility your isp is blocking `tor` (On your phone)?

+#### Question : How to export your single sig wallet from Coldcard to Fully Noded using your own node?

+See this instruction of 33 secs [here](https://www.youtube.com/watch?v=W0vwgzIrPoY).
+This is super cool, super easy.

 ##Import